Lachlan Morton: Everesting

 Morton held the Everesting world record, completing the feat in 7:29:57 on 20 June 2020.
 The feat garnered significant publicity, as Morton had made an attempt just days earlier which was disqualified by Hells 500, who stated that he had not reached the threshold to count as an Everesting.
 Since then, Alberto Contador and three other riders have surpassed Morton's time.

 2021 Alt Tour

 In 2021, Morton completed an "Alt Tour", riding the entire 2021 Tour de France route, including transfers, unsupported in aid of World Bicycle Relief.
 He started in Brittany on the same day as the regular Tour, but built up a lead on the peloton by riding for 12 hours a day.
 After 5510 km and 16 days, he finished the ride in Paris about 5 days ahead of the peloton.

 2024 Australia lap

-In 2024 Morton set out to break the record of cycling around Australia.
+In 2024 Morton set out to break the Road Record Association of Australia record for cycling around Australia known as "The Lap".
 In October it was reported he accomplished that feat by setting a new record of 30 days, nine hours and 59 minutes, an improvement to the 2011 record by David Alley of 37 days, 20 hours and 45 minutes.